GallegoLab/PyF2F/README.md

 The following steps are meant to refine the dataset and reject as many noisy centroid positions as possible.

-- *Selection of isolated spots close to the cell perimeter*: only isolated pairs close to the anchor sites (located in the plasma membrane) are select.
+- *Selection of isolated spots close to the cell perimeter*: only isolated pairs close to the anchor sites (located in the plasma membrane) are selected.
 Here, yeast cell segmentation is applied to sort spots falling to far from the plasma membrane, close to the neck of yeast cells, or too close to its closest neighbour.

 - *Selection of the spots in focus*: detected pairs (couples) of spots are analysed according to the second moment <i>m<sub>2</sub></i> of